Mocking Functions 🔗

 }

-Stubbing a function requires the type of the hard-coded return value to precisely match the return type of the function being stubbed.
-For example, if a function returns an integer, then do not stub it to return a float-point value.
-If it returns a long value, then be sure to add the L suffix to your integer.
+Stubbing a function requires the type of the constant to match the return type of the function being stubbed, e.g. if a function returns an integer, do not stub it to return a floating-point value.
+If it returns a long integer, then add the L suffix.
 If the return types mismatch, then the behavior is undefined.

 Mocking Lifecycle 🔗